Link to all our internships here

 How to get there?

-One way is to fly to Slovenia main airport (https://www.fraport-slovenija.si/en/Main) then take a cab or bus to Kranj (20km) and then take a train to Koper (120km).
-Anyhow it is best to contact us at email@example.com to help you in that arrangement as we are locals and we will be able to find the best ride for you.
+One way is to fly to Slovenia main airport ( www.lju-airport.si ) then take a cab or bus to Kranj (20km) and then take a train to Koper (120km).
+Anyhow it is best to contact us at firstname.lastname@example.org to help you in that arrangement as we are locals and we will be able to find the best ride for you.
 Another option is to fly to Italy (Trieste airport) and then take a bus to Koper (20 km) however these buses are less frequent (+ additional crossing the border Italy-Slovenia can add extra troubles) so contact us before you book your flight so we can check it beforehand.
-Worst case scenario we will send someone to pick you up.

 What documents do i need to provide?